 When the turbine is running at full capacity one would measure about 60 decibels at the bottom of the tower.
 Sound attenuates as one moves away from the source so at about 200 yards, the sound level would be less than 30 decibels which is equivalent to a quiet whisper.

-Since the Jiminy Peak wind project did not appear to meet or exceed any MEPA review thresholds the project team filed a Voluntary Environmental Notification Form.
+Since the Jiminy Peak wind project did not meet or exceed any MEPA review thresholds the project team filed a Voluntary Environmental Notification Form.

 We retained a group of knowledgeable, experienced people on environmental and wind turbine issues in order to analyze and understand every aspect of the environmental impacts this project may have.